AndrewTong-Cyber/CCNA-Network-Studies/Notes/SecondLab.md

 **Memory trick:**
 > All People Seem To Need Data Processing

-## OSI Layers — What Each One Does
+## TCP/IP Model — What Each Layer Does

 | Layer | Name | What it does |
 |---|---|---|